RiadMefti/go-api-boilerplate/README.md

 # Go API Boilerplate

-This is a boilerplate project for a Go REST API that  includes user authentication with JWT
+This is a boilerplate project for a Go REST API that  includes user authentication with JWT .It only uses net/http for server and routing

 ## Requirements